pesho-ivanov/martinus.github.io/_drafts/2022-08-27-hashmap-bench-01.md

 In version 1.80 there has been a complete rewrite of `boost::unordered_map`.
 That was actually the main reason why I have decided to redo this whole benchmark.
 It comes with extensive documentation and [benchmarks](https://www.boost.org/doc/libs/1_80_0/libs/unordered/doc/html/unordered.html#benchmarks).
 I took the opportunity to test the map, and also try it with different allocators as my initial experiments indicated quite a big performance difference with a specialized allocator.

 The Good
-: TODO
+: Compared to `std::unordered_map`, lookup is almost twice as fast!
+This is a huge improvement, given the limitations the maps are under (stable references, and keeping the bucket API).
+If you need high compatibility with `std::unordered_map`, this is the best choice.

 The Bad
-: TODO
+: Insert, erase, copy are relatively slow and memory usage is quite high.

 About
 : Website: [https://www.boost.org/doc/libs/1_80_0/libs/multi_index/doc/index.html](https://www.boost.org/doc/libs/1_80_0/libs/multi_index/doc/index.html), Tested version: [1.80.0](https://github.com/boostorg/boost), License: `Boost Software License 1.0`

 ### <a name="boost__unordered_map_PoolAllocator" /> boost::unordered_map & PoolAllocator [↑](#table)

-TODO `boost::unordered_map` with [PoolAllocator](https://github.com/martinus/map_benchmark/blob/master/src/app/pool.h)
-: Since boost::unordered_map is node based, it has to allocate one node for each element.
+The `PoolAllocator` is a custom allocator for node based containers.
+Since boost::unordered_map is node based, it has to allocate one node for each element.
 Thus it can potentially gain a lot from a custom allocator.
 I actually wrote `PoolAllocator` for Bitcoin, where an `std::unordered_map` is heavily used and using this `PoolAllocator` [speeds up initial block indexing significantly](https://github.com/bitcoin/bitcoin/pull/25325).

 The Good
-: TODO
+: Memory usage is reduced quite a lot, and copying the map is more than twice as fast.

 The Bad
-: TODO
+: For some reason search performance is quite a bit slower.
+Theoretically using a different allocator shouldn't make any difference, but at least in my benchmarks search performance for small maps are much slower.

 About
 : Website: [https://github.com/martinus/map_benchmark/blob/master/src/app/pool.h](https://github.com/martinus/map_benchmark/blob/master/src/app/pool.h), Tested version: `644b2fa (master)`, License: `MIT License`

 ### <a name="boost__unordered_map_unsynchronized_pool_resource" /> boost::unordered_map & boost::container::pmr::unsynchronized_pool_resource [↑](#table)

 Boost comes with its own implementation of [Polymorphic Memory Resources](https://www.boost.org/doc/libs/1_80_0/doc/html/container/cpp_conformance.html#container.cpp_conformance.polymorphic_memory_resources), which should behave similar to `PoolAllocator`.
-And it does, at least for find.
-I wouldn't expect any differenc there anyways.
+And it does in most cases, except the `Copy` benchmark, here PoolAllocator is quite a bit faster.

 The Good
 : It's boost's own implementation, and it gives a big speedup for inserting elements, and is also much faster than a plain `boost::unordered_map` when many inserts & erase happen.
 Using this custom allocator also brings down memory usage quite a lot, because it doesn't have to pay the malloc overhead for each node.